ansorokey/db-practice-raw-sql/notes.md

 The specific type of data determines its optimization and size.
 Check your RDBMS to see what types it supports.

 NULL is the special value that represents NOTHING in a field.
 No value.
 This is different than no, 0, or false.

+SQL can also perform calculations.
+The most basic math sql can perform is feeding an expression into a simple select statement.
+SELECT 4 + 2;
+Unexprected results can arise from mismatched data types (1/3) integer division will return 0 instead of a float.
+Sometimes its best to let your programming language handle math for better precision.

+functions in SQL like MIN(), MAX(), AVG(), SUM() can calulate data from tables.

+A subquery, or a sub-select, is a query based on another query.
+A subquery is good for using a query result (like aggregate data) as the argument for a condition.

+select first_name, last_name
+from people
+where quiz_points = (SELECT max(quiz_points) from people)

+Since the max score could have been anything, its good to go off of the max in the table.
+Its best ot to assume the max score was 100.
+Maybe everyoe got one question wrong.
+Maybe the score was out of 150.
+USe the table's data rather than your own.